 A young person who is entitled to time off should be paid at the young person’s normal rate of pay.

-If an employer unreasonably refuses to allow the employee to take time off or the employee does not receive the correct rate of pay during this time they may complain to an Industrial Tribunal within three months of the date on which the time off was taken or should have been allowed but must have first raised a grievance in writing with their employer.
+If an employer unreasonably refuses to allow the employee to take time off or the employee does not receive the correct rate of pay during this time they may complain to an Industrial Tribunal within three months of the date on which the time off was taken or should have been allowed, although it should be noted that it would be considered good practice to have first raised a grievance in writing with their employer.

 Further information is available from your local CAB or on the Department for Employment and Learning website at delni.gov.uk.
 Guidance on holiday leave and pay can be found on www.nidirect.gov.uk if you are an employee or worker and www.nibusinessinfo.co.uk if you are an employer